mattjcurry/Presentations/Concourse/concourse.md

 # Platform as a Product

   - Customer
-      - Developers that need to deploy operable software quickly and reliably without friction.
+      - Developers
   - Problem
-      - Developers spend too much time on process heavy lifing and non-business value added work.
+      - Too much time on non-business value added work
-      - Developers expect access to the latest and greatest technolgy for use with their products.
   - Solution
-      - An integrated platform with connected services that make the right thing the easy thing.
+      - Connected Platform
-      - Minimize the operational burdon of running an app on the platform.
+      - Minimize the operational burdon of running apps

 ---